 Sugar consumption has steadily risen in recent years and the USDA now reports that the average American consumes around 150 pounds of sugar per year.
 Sodas are a major source of refined sugars in the American diet.
 Energy drinks are close behind, and even fruit juices are working against us.
 Don't let the word "fruit" fool you.
-Some of these fruit drinks are stripped of all nutrients and have more additives and sugar (as much as 90%+) than soda.
+Some of these fruit drinks are stripped of all nutrients and have more additives and sugar (as much as more than 90 percent) than soda.

 Sugar Contributes to Diabetes

-The World Health Organization recommendation for sugar consumption is no less than 10% of calories, but arguably, this recommendation should be much less.
+The World Health Organization recommendation for sugar consumption is no less than 10 percent of calories, but arguably, this recommendation should be much less.
 Those that are overweight, pre-diabetic, or suffering from any kind of health issue should limit and/or avoid sugar.
-Free sugar, meaning sugar that isn’t bound to fiber in fruit, can lead to inflammation, blood sugar instability, and, over a period of time, type 2 diabetes.
-If you don't have exercise in your life, then the likelihood you'll develop these problems goes through the roof.
+Free sugar, meaning sugar that isn’t bound to fiber in fruit, can lead to inflammation, blood sugar instability, and, over a period of time, Type 2 diabetes.
+If you don't have exercise in your life, then the likelihood you'll develop these concerns goes through the roof.

 Sugar Affects Body pH